 During the fall and spring sessions, pages are required to live in the Daniel Webster Senate Page Residence.
 The cost of living in Daniel Webster Hall is $780 per month, plus a refundable $250 deposit.
 Breakfast and dinner are provided for the Pages.
 The cost of rent and food is automatically deducted from the Page's stipend, which is paid on the basis of an annual salary of $26,121.
 Pages must be citizens of the United States or subject to agreements of the Department of State, and must have a social security number.

-Webster Hall is located at 300 4th Street in Northeast DC, two blocks from the Hart Senate Office Building.
+Webster Hall is located on Capitol Hill.
 Staff includes four proctors, who reside within the building, and two day staff members.
 Two floors encompass the living quarters, one of which is designated for young women, the other for young men.
 Each floor has a community day room for social activity.

 Pages must share rooms with each other.
 Each room is designed for four to six occupants and is furnished with twin size bunk or loft style beds, desks, chairs, and bureaus.
 Each room has closet space, a private bath, and a telephone, which is shared by the Pages.
 Laundry facilities are provided within the building.